 Posted by Mike Fontana on 11 Mar 2015

-With all of our discussions around the need to further develop Consumerism and how Patients, Providers and Payers engage each other, the creation, growth and processes regarding health information technology development is so important as we have mentioned in previous blogs.
-With an increased digital landscape and mindset, it is important to not only allow the market an unobtrusive canvass, but encourage and reward the further development and uses of technology.
+With all of our discussions around the need to further develop Consumerism and how patients, providers, and payers engage each other, the creation, growth, and processes regarding health information technology development are so important as we have mentioned in previous blogs.
+With an increased digital landscape and mindset, it is important to not only allow the market an unobtrusive canvass but encourage and reward the further development and uses of technology.

 As this continues to happen, developing the means of interconnecting these disparate systems and solutions will be increasingly important in order to get to what are the expected results, which are satisfied consumers with the best health outcomes and wellness as could be garnered.

-Efficiencies are what are necessary in order to do more engagement with less revenue resources per patient.
-Some will say that this is defined by the need for cost containment, but I like to think about it as more cost effectiveness, getting the most from your buck.
+Efficiencies are what are necessary in order to do more engagement with fewer revenue resources per patient.
+Some will say that this is defined by the need for cost containment, but I like to think about it as more cost-effectiveness, getting the most from your buck.
 Quality is mentioned with better outcomes and improved or desired results and, let us not forget, consumer satisfaction.
-Right is spoken about in the context of having the right information, at the right time and at the right place.
+Right is spoken about in the context of having the right information, at the right time and in the right place.